The best SAD lamps of 2021

 Runner-up: Circadian Optics Lampu ($59.99; amazon.com)

 For $10 less than the overall winner, you can snag the Circadian Optics Lampu.
 Even in the box, from the very beginning we had a hunch we were going to love this light.
-The packaging was thoughtful, the design well beyond necessity, which gave us hope that more attention to detail was to come.
+The packaging was thoughtful and the design well beyond necessity, which gave us hope that more attention to detail was to come.
 Turns out we were right.
-It’s got looks, it produces brilliant light, it’s easy to move around the home or office, and it won’t break easily if dropped.
+It’s got looks, it produces brilliant light, it’s easy to move around the home or office and it won’t break easily if dropped.

-If you’re looking for a well designed, simple light therapy lamp that is built to last and will fit on almost any desk, nightstand or other surface, this is the right choice for you.
+If you’re looking for a well-designed, simple light therapy lamp that’s built to last and will fit on almost any desk, nightstand or other surface, this is the right choice for you.

 Best travel light therapy lamp: Circadian Optics Lumos 2.0 Light Therapy Lamp ($39.99; amazon.com)

-If hopping one planes to different time zones or heading further north or south regularly are part of your routine, then the Circadian Optics Lumos 2.0 is the right SAD lamp for you.
+If hopping one planes to different time zones or heading farther north or south regularly are part of your routine, then the Circadian Optics Lumos 2. is the right SAD lamp for you.
 It folds up in such a fun, swivelly way and emits a surprising amount of light for such a small light-surface area of 9 square inches.
-The folding could be seen as an issue if the parts were janky in any way, but this lean, mean light therapy machine swivels into uncountable positions so that you can get your shot of 10K LUX in almost any scenario.
+The folding could be seen as an issue if the parts were janky in any way, but this lean, mean light therapy machine swivels into uncountable positions so that you can get your shot of 10K lux in almost any scenario.

 Although the light is bright and can be swiveled for maximum benefit, the light doesn’t provide a true sunshine experience because of the small surface area, which is why it didn’t take top honors.
 This lamp also doesn’t have a timer or any other setting beyond the three light brightness settings.
 The single button is placed right on the front so it’s easy to find and tap once, twice or three times to achieve your preferred brightness, but of the three settings, it seemed like only the brightest could be considered competitive with the other lamps.
 We tested this on a particularly dark and groggy winter New York City morning and the highest setting was the only one to break through the gray overcast natural light that came in through the window.

-Still, this is a great light therapy lamp that is durable, easy to use and makes a solid travel buddy.
+Still, this is a great light therapy lamp that’s durable and easy to use, and makes for a solid travel buddy.

 Everything you need to know about SAD lamps